 2) Evidence of academic aptitude for graduate-level study as evidenced by the following:

-a) A 2.75 overall Undergraduate GPA or higher on a 4.0 scale for all previously completed undergraduate courses

-b) A Graduate GPA of 3.0 on any previously completed advanced degree.
+a) A 2.75 overall Undergraduate GPA or higher on a 4.0 scale on the final degree transcript, or b) A Graduate GPA of 3.0 on any previously completed advanced degree.

 3) (International Students) Evidence of English language proficiency.
 Proof of your proficiency in English may be certified by submitting one of the following: